Pr0gram-Creat0r-1/Tank-Battle/README.md

 Instructions:
 1. Arrow keys to move
 2. Space key to fire (you can only fire forward)
-3. Destroy the other tank
-4. Press q to activate/deactivate a personal shield.
+3. Press q to activate/deactivate a personal shield.
 You cannot fire if your shield is on.
-5. Have fun!
+4. Destroy the other tank to win.

 Game Sounds and Music:
 1. Game music: Legend of Zelda Breath of the Wild Shrine Battle Music ([downloaded from here](https://downloads.khinsider.com/game-soundtracks/album/legend-of-zelda-the-breath-of-the-wild-original-soundtrack/1-09.%2520Battle%2520%2528Shrine%2529-%2520Original%2520Soundtrack%2520Ver..mp3))